The JK trigger model

 )

-goes low, the second RS trigger is activated and the first trigger is disabled.
-The second trigger assumes the state of the first trigger, its output values are now equal to the output values of the first trigger in the previous step (the first trigger retains its previous state).
-The output of the first trigger was Q=0
+As soon as the clocking signal CLK switches to the lower position, the second RS trigger is activated, and the first one is turned off.
+The second trigger assumes the state of the first one, its output values are now equal to the output values of the first one in the previous stage (the first trigger retains the previous state).
+The output of the first trigger was equal to Q=0 therefore , the second trigger gets an input S=1 and R=0, and the output of the second trigger becomes Q=1.
+But since the input trigger is disabled, changing the input signals does not change its state.

-We have studied the model of a JK-trigger, a device capable of staying in one of two stable states for a long time and alternating them under the influence of external signals.
+We have studied the model of a JK trigger, a device capable of staying in one of two stable states for a long time and alternating them under the influence of external signals.